openvinotoolkit/open_model_zoo/demos/background_subtraction_demo/python/README.md

                         filtering.
   --resize_type {crop,standard,fit_to_window,fit_to_window_letterbox}
                         Optional.
 A resize type for model preprocess.
-By defauld used model predefined type.
+By default used model predefined type.
   --labels LABELS       Optional.
 Labels mapping file.
   --target_bgr TARGET_BGR
                         Optional.
 Background onto which to composite the